 In this article:

-Shopping for a mortgage rate can positively affect your budget for years to come.
+Shopping for a can positively affect your budget for years to come.

 - Even a slight improvement in your mortgage rate can save you hundreds or even thousands per year.